Graduate Requirements

 • Admission

-Applicants for admission are required to submit scores of their Graduate Record Examinations.
+Applicants for admission are not required to submit scores of their Graduate Record Examinations.
 An undergraduate specialization in political science is desirable but not essential.
 A broad background in the social sciences, humanities, languages, statistics and mathematics is considered a desirable preparation for study in the discipline.

 For a student with insufficient preparation in political science or related subjects, the departmental graduate committee may, at the time of matriculation, specify: